Shivamkanse2104/Infosys-milestone/README.md

 Yeah i will create the repository and then poobesh can share the link with sir.
 Starting from tommorow im having mid exams.
 So if you need any help in particular i can help

 ok u prepare for your exams. just share your thoughts to make the ppt.

+Guys i have created the repository and added you as contributors.
+Once check and accept invites.